-In the past, Fellows have been selected from a competitive applicant pool of more than 150 students, and in 2015 the Fellowship expects to offer placements to 30 to 35 qualified applicants.
+In the past, Fellows have been selected from a competitive applicant pool of more than 150 students, and in 2020 the Fellowship offered placements to 30 qualified applicants.

-Students not in their final year of study may apply for placements proposed by New Haven agencies.
-Student applications and additional information are posted on the Undergraduate and Grad/Professional instruction pages.
+Students not in their final year of study may apply for placements proposed by New Haven organizations.

-For the summer of 2015, placements can be for any consecutive period of eight to eleven weeks between May 26 and August 7, 2015.
-Yale will pay a taxable stipend directly to students, ranging from $4,400 to $7,800, based on experience, degree pending, and weeks worked.
+For the summer of 2021, placements can be for any consecutive period of eight to eleven weeks between June 1 and August 13, 2021.
+Summer pay ranges from $5,850 to $9,000 based on experience, degree pending, and weeks worked.

-In addition to their daily work, supervised by the agency, Fellows have a comprehensive mandatory orientation program from May 19 through May 22, must attend weekly dinners beginning May 26 through August 4, and are required to complete mid-term and final reports describing their summer work.
+In addition to daily work, supervised by the placement organization, Fellows must attend weekly PPSF meetings throughout the term of their Fellowship, and are required to complete weekly and final reports describing their summer work.

 Over the years, Fellows have worked with many diverse agencies with projects spanning the areas of Community Services, Business, and Youth Development.
-Previous Fellowship sites number over 50 organizations and city departments.
-A few of those sites include:
+Previous Fellowship sites number over 125 organizations and city departments.
+A few of those sites have included: